eobermuhlner/ez-rpc/README.md

 ## Meta Data

-The meta data describes the services and data structures.
+The meta data describes the services and data structures used by the RPC framework.

 The meta data file is optional and can be generated automatically from the Java interfaces (with annotations).